CraigStuntz/CraigStuntz.github.io/posts/2024-01-31-building-a-synthesizer-8.markdown

   EG module, on the other hand, can be connected to any other module with a CV input.
 (Some software synths are more flexible than Retro Synth in this respect and allow you to use an envelope to modulate any synth parameter.)
-* With the Retro Synth envelope i's possible to have a slow attack followed by a slow decay.
+* With the Retro Synth envelope it's possible to have a slow attack followed by a slow decay.
 As we'll see, the mki x es.EDU module can't do this, because it would have made the circuit more complex.
 * The Retro Synth envelope's attack, decay, and release rate controls are